BWX Technologies, Inc. (BWXT) To Go Ex-Dividend on March 8th

-BWX Technologies, Inc. (NYSE:BWXT – Get Free Report) announced a quarterly dividend on Friday, February 23rd, NASDAQ reports.
-Investors of record on Monday, March 11th will be given a dividend of 0.24 per share by the technology company on Thursday, March 28th.
-This represents a $0.96 annualized dividend and a dividend yield of 0.91%.
+BWX Technologies, Inc. (NYSE:BWXT – Get Free Report) declared a quarterly dividend on Friday, February 23rd, NASDAQ reports.
+Shareholders of record on Monday, March 11th will be given a dividend of 0.24 per share by the technology company on Thursday, March 28th.
+This represents a $0.96 dividend on an annualized basis and a yield of 0.91%.
 The ex-dividend date of this dividend is Friday, March 8th.
 This is a boost from BWX Technologies’s previous quarterly dividend of $0.23.

-BWX Technologies has increased its dividend by an average of 6.6% annually over the last three years and has increased its dividend every year for the last 9 years.
-BWX Technologies has a payout ratio of 27.5% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect BWX Technologies to earn $3.53 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 27.2%.
+BWX Technologies has raised its dividend by an average of 6.6% per year over the last three years and has raised its dividend annually for the last 9 consecutive years.
+BWX Technologies has a dividend payout ratio of 27.5% meaning its dividend is sufficiently covered by earnings.
+Research analysts expect BWX Technologies to earn $3.53 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 27.2%.

 BWX Technologies Stock Performance

-Several research analysts recently weighed in on BWXT shares.
-Truist Financial raised their target price on BWX Technologies from $90.00 to $105.00 and gave the company a “buy” rating in a research note on Wednesday, February 28th.
-StockNews.com raised BWX Technologies from a “hold” rating to a “buy” rating in a research note on Saturday.
-Two research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat, BWX Technologies presently has an average rating of “Moderate Buy” and a consensus target price of $85.43.
+Several brokerages have weighed in on BWXT.
+Truist Financial upped their target price on BWX Technologies from $90.00 to $105.00 and gave the stock a “buy” rating in a report on Wednesday, February 28th.
+StockNews.com raised BWX Technologies from a “hold” rating to a “buy” rating in a research report on Saturday.
+Two equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, BWX Technologies currently has an average rating of “Moderate Buy” and an average price target of $85.43.

 About BWX Technologies